jkulesza/Craps/README.md

 -----

 This is a simple program (inspired by Bryan Hayden) written to perform simulations of the dice-based game, Craps.
-It is written in serial (at a time when multi-core consumer processors didn't exist).
+It was written in serial (at a time when multi-core consumer processors didn't exist).
+However, this may allow it to serve as a tool for learning how to parallelize a serial computer code.

 Compilation
 -----------